Nikon MONARCH 5 20x56

 Good image quality with better sharpness at night

+ED glasses are very useful since the high magnification and the large objective diameter natively accentuate chromatic aberrations.
+The result is easily visible: color defects on object outlines are minimal.
 The only downside is that they don’t completely disappear either: you can see them more when the contrast varies a lot, especially during the day.
-The purple fringes are then the most visible.
+Purple fringes are then the most visible.

-The lenses return virtually no comatic aberration and astigmatism defects are negligible.
+The lenses return virtually no comatic aberration, and astigmatism defects are negligible.
 This is a good point for astronomy: the stars and other bodies will appear correctly in the form of dots and circles.
 For sky observation, the Nikon Monarch 5 20×56 has excellent performance.

 Have good brightness

-The lenses have received a multi-layer treatment which limits the loss of light when it passes through the different surfaces of each lens.
+The lenses have received a multi-layer treatment, which limits the loss of light when it passes through the different surfaces of each lens.
 The lenses take on a greenish appearance, a sign of good quality.

 Reflections are very low inside the tubes, which suggests that all glasses have a coating that limits light loss.
 Often on lower-quality binoculars, only the outer lenses are coated.
 With the Monarch 5 20×56, Nikon has not compromised on the quality of the optical components, which is excellent.